panoply/spx/readme.md

 ## Contributing

 This module is written in TypeScript.
-Production bundles export in ES2015 format.
-Legacy support is provided as an ES5 UMD bundle.
-This project leverages JSDocs and Type Definition files for its type checking, so all features you enjoy with TypeScript are available.

-This module is consumed by us for a couple of our projects and has been open sourced but exists as part of a mono/multi repo.
+Production bundles exports to ES2015.
+This project has been open sourced from within a predominantly closed source mono/multi repo.
 We will update it according to what we need.
-Feel free to suggest features or report bugs, PR's are of course welcome!
+Feel free to suggest features or report bugs and PR's are welcome!

 ## Acknowledgements

-This module combines concepts originally introduced by other awesome Open Source projects and owes its creation and overall approach to those originally creators:
+This module combines concepts originally introduced by other awesome Open Source projects:

 - [Defunkt Pjax](https://github.com/defunkt/jquery-pjax)
 - [Pjax.js](https://github.com/brcontainer/pjax.js)